HITECHCRIME/HC_SG198_XXX/README.md

 feign on, reign's up
 all the things you sought
-so vicious still not playing wise, seers have many eyes on truth and that's why (?) feeling trapped in retinas   ///// (they - rhyme with feign and game) (sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my (their) game
+so vicious still not playing wise

+seers have many eyes on truth
+and that's why i'm feeling trapped    ///// (they - rhyme with feign and game) sharp circles caught in upward whites traced to backheads of the crowd scent is on us, that's my (their) game

+in retinas

 blink twice if you understand
 phase still rages(ing) way too fast